joaonetocastro/vuetify-snackbar-toast/readme.md

 # vuetify-snackbar-toast

-> less redudant code, less time expensive, more sweet ;)
+> less redundant code, less time expensive, more sweet ;)

 Vuetify-snackbar-toast purpose is to make the launching of snackbars more sweet and easier ^